 Say hello to the BlackBerry Q10, which offers a larger and more spacious QWERTY keyboard and a fresh infusion of the BlackBerry 10.1 operating system.
 It builds on the greatness of past BlackBerry messaging machines, yet blends this with modern smartphone software powerful enough to run multiple apps at once without skipping a beat.
 It also surfs Web sites like a champ and has a battery that goes the distance.
 Of course, the BlackBerry ecosystem lacks a wide app selection, but the Q10's hybrid approach should satisfy traditional BlackBerry addicts who crave a practical upgrade.
-Exact pricing and availability aren't locked down, but the Q10 will be sold by AT&T, Verizon, T-Mobile, and Sprint, with a suggested price of $249.

 A deep and luscious all-black, the slablike Q10 has an appearance that's all buttoned up and ready for business.
 If you've used a BlackBerry Bold or even an ancient Curve handset, the BlackBerry Q10 will feel like an old and familiar friend.
 I know I felt waves of nostalgia flood over me when I scooped the machine up for the first time.

 The Q10 is cut in the same classic flat shape with softly rounded edges that graced other BlackBerrys.
 Above the 3.1-inch screen sits a large circular notification light that flashes an angry red to compel you to check your messages.
 Below the display is the phone's large keyboard, right where you expect it.

 BlackBerry says the Q10's edges are honed from specially treated aluminum, not plastic, which though black is designed to withstand scratches and scrapes.
 According to BlackBerry, it also strengthens the chassis and guards against bending and flexing.
 I can say that while this band helps the edges feel sturdy, they do give a little when pushed.